TSR class D Baldwin-Westinghouse steeplecab in pink(ish) creme paint

 The early 1970s were fairly rough for traffic, to the point where even if the railroad had wanted to dieselise they couldn’t afford to.
 So instead of that they merged – in 1973 – with the Hamilton & Brantford Railway (which had also survived thanks to some industrial facilities locating along the line and buying the moribund railroad to get their products to the rest of the railroad network, and which had also kept their electrification) to form the Ontario Radial Railway Company.

-In 2021, the Orangeville Brampton Railway shut down, but a few shippers at the south end of the railway convinced the TSR to purchase that part of the line (south from the OBRY/TSR junction midway between Brampton & Mississauga to the CN at Streetsville Junction.)
-Wires went up & a pair of class O2 locomotives were ordered, and by january 1st 2022 electric operation had begun on that branch.
+The TSR had just started the slow process of electrifying the Guelph Junction when the Orangeville Brampton Railway shut down, and a few shippers at the Brampton end of the railway convinced the TSR to purchase part of the line (from the northern edge of Brampton down to the CN at Streetsville Junction.)
+Wires went up – faster than the Guelph Junction electrification! – and a pair of class O2 locomotives were ordered, and by january 1st 2022 electric operation had begun on that branch.

 • Copyright © 2024 by Jessica L. Parsons (orc@pell.portland.or.us) unless otherwise noted